 This system is of historical significance only, but as the forerunner of the MERG superBloc system its origins may be of interest.
+Note that the BC3 (Superbloc) kits have been discontinued but all information is held in MERG to allow self build.

 Back to Main Glossary index

 The system automates the Absolute Block principle whereby trains drivers are constrained by signals that indicate the occupancy of the section ahead.
 Each Block Section is electrically isolated from its neighbours and is powered by its own controller, colloquially known as “a BloNg”.
-All such “BloNgs” are powered form a common, nominally 20V DC power supply, which establishes a zero-volt reference.
+All such “BloNgs” are powered from a common, nominally 20V DC power supply, which establishes a zero-volt reference.
 Each “BloNg” incorporates track circuit detection whose state is transmitted on a single signal wire to the Block Section in the rear to set the state of its Block Signal to Danger (if occupied) or Clear otherwise (ie to red or green).

 Each “BloNg” then automatically drives any train entering its section according to an input from the state of this signal wire.
 If the signal is red, the train is slowed to a halt before it.
 If the signal is green, the train continues at a speed determined by a “master speed” input to its controller.
 When a stopped train receives a green signal or the signal goes green before the train reaches it, the train automatically accelerates to the master speed.
 As a result, many trains may be run on the same layout without operator intervention.